1EdTech/openbadges-specification/ob_v3p0/serialization.md

 - Numeric values representable as [[IEEE-754]] MUST be represented as a JSON Number.
 - Boolean values MUST be represented as a JSON Boolean.
-- Sequence values MUST be represented as an JSON Array, NOT as a single value.
+- Sequence values SHOULD be represented as an JSON Array, NOT as a single value.
-- Unordered sets (i.e. \`0..*\` and \`1..*\` multiplicities) of values MUST be represented as an JSON Array, NOT as a single value.
+- Unordered sets (i.e. \`0..*\` and \`1..*\` multiplicities) of values SHOULD be represented as an JSON Array, NOT as a single value.
 - Complex types (i.e. not primitive types or derived types) MUST be represented as an JSON Object, NOT as a URI.
 - Other values MUST be represented as a JSON String.
 - Null values and empty arrays MUST be ommitted from the serialized JSON.
 This includes empty Arrays.